entelecheia/deepnlp-2025/en/_sources/week13/index.md

 The core objective of decision science is not merely to "predict" the future, but to "prescribe" the "optimal action" based on data.
 To return to the aircraft metaphor, the decision scientist is the "pilot."
 They read the dashboard (data) created by the data scientist, comprehensively consider the current flight path, fuel, and weather conditions (context), and answer the question, "So, what should we do?"
 Most importantly, they make the "action" of deciding "which route to take, why, and how," and _actually move the controls_ to guide the aircraft to its destination.

 The paradigm shift from data science to decision science means moving away from viewing AI systems as simple "techno-statistical" problems (e.g., achieving 90% model accuracy).
 Decision science is the discipline of designing a "socio-technical" system that considers "data," "AI models," "human decision-makers," "business processes," and human factors like "cognitive biases" all together.
-The ontology, AI integration (grounding), and kinetics discussed in the remaining modules of these notes are the concrete methodologies for building the core architecture of this "socio-technical system."
+The ontology, AI integration (grounding), and kinetics are the concrete methodologies for building the core architecture of this "socio-technical system."

 #### **Table 1: Philosophical Comparison of "Data Science" vs. "Decision Science"**